mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 ### My pitch for htmx, to my past self

-You remember how when you first learned to program websites, you'd write HTML like this?
+Remember how when you first learned to program websites, you'd write HTML like this?

 ```html
 <form action="/users" method="POST">